Ovulation is the term for when a mature egg is released from the ovary. It’s part of the menstrual cycle and plays a major role in pregnancy.

 Understanding how ovulation happens and when it takes place can help you achieve or prevent pregnancy.
 It can also help you diagnose certain medical conditions.

-Impending ovulation can cause an uptick in vaginal discharge.
-This discharge is often clear and stretchy — it may even resemble raw egg whites.
+Impending ovulation can cause more vaginal discharge.
+This discharge is often clear and stretchy.
+Sometimes it may resemble raw egg whites.
 After ovulation, your discharge may decrease in volume and appear thicker or cloudier.